reworkjs/reworkjs/docs/state-management/providers.md

 UserProvider.loggedIn(store.getState()); // false
 ```

+Getters have a read access to the state of their Provider.
+Getting a property will return its actual value.

 ### Setters

 Setters are currently unsupported by Providers due to technical limitations.
 Trying to define one will result in an error.